RedHatInsights/dvo-extractor/docs/configuration.md

 `service` section, where the specific _consumer_, _downloader_ and _publisher_
 are configured.

-- `consumer` name refers to the class `ccx_data_pipeline.consumer.Consumer`.
+- `consumer` name refers to the class `ccx_messaging.consumers.consumer.AnemicConsumer`.
 The arguments passed to the initializer are defined in the `kwargs` dictionary initializer.
   The most relevants are:
   - `incoming_topic`: the Kafka topic to subscribe the consumer object.
   - `group_id`: Kafka group identifier.
 Several instances of the same pipeline will need to be into the same group in order to not process the same